rick12000/vocalance/docs/developer/services_overview.rst

 This document provides a comprehensive overview of how the application works, from audio capture to command execution.

 **Target Audience**: New developers joining the project who need to understand the system architecture and component interactions.

+**Document Structure**: This guide follows the voice command processing pipeline sequentially, from microphone input through recognition and parsing to final execution.
+Supporting infrastructure (event bus, threading, storage) is covered at the end.

 System Architecture Overview
 ==============================